hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `linked` (bool) - By default Packer creates a 'full' clone of the virtual machine specified in source_path.
-The resultant virtual machine is fully independant from the parent it was cloned from.
+The resultant virtual machine is fully independent from the parent it was cloned from.

   Setting linked to true instead causes Packer to create the virtual machine as a 'linked' clone.
 Linked clones use and require ongoing